 The Audit Committee currently consists of Messrs.
-Machado, Shrinsky, Villamil, and Yelen, each of whom has been determined to be independent as defined under Rule 5605(a)(2) of the NASDAQ Listing Rules and the SEC's director independence standards for Audit Committee members.
-As discussed above, we are no longer required to comply with the NASDAQ listing rules, but we have continued to use them to determine director independence.
+Machado, Shrinsky, Villamil, and Yelen, each of whom the Board has determined to be independent as defined under Rule 5605(a)(2) of the NASDAQ Listing Rules and the SEC's director independence standards for Audit Committee members.
+As discussed above, we are no longer required to comply with the NASDAQ Listing Rules, but we have continued to use them to determine director independence.

-The Audit Committee has determined that Mr. Yelen qualifies as an "audit committee financial expert" as that term is defined by applicable SEC rules and regulations and serves as the Chairman of the Audit Committee.
+Mr. Yelen serves as the Chairman of the Audit Committee.
+The Audit Committee has determined that Mr. Yelen qualifies as an "audit committee financial expert" as that term is defined by applicable SEC rules.
 All members of the Audit Committee are able to read and understand basic financial statements, including a balance sheet, income statement, and cash flow statement.
-The Audit Committee held five meetings during 2017.
+The Audit Committee held five meetings during 2018.
 The members of the Audit Committee, consisting of independent directors of the Board, regularly meet in executive session by themselves and, as appropriate, with the Company's independent registered public accounting firm (the "Independent Registered Public Accounting Firm"), with the Company's Internal Audit Manager and with the Company's named executive officers.